Zayik/CommandSender/README.md

 # CommandSender
- Stream Deck plugin for sending UDP messages from a key press.
+ Stream Deck plugin for sending UDP/TCP messages from a key press.

 # Install
  Run the com.biffmasterzay.commandsender.streamDeckPlugin from the Release folder.